 In a sidebar article, the Journal points out that the strong protections that nursing home residents have -- at least on paper -- don't apply to residents of assisted-living facilities, where those who are "dependent on Medicaid are particularly vulnerable to eviction."

-For an article on how to fight a nursing home discharge, click here.
+Learn about how to fight a nursing home discharge.